foreverfighter/coding-for-non-coders/README.md

 ### What is coding?

-Coding is giving instructions to a computer.
-We often write the instructions in programming languages.
+Coding is giving instructions to a computer using a programming languages.

 ### Why do we code?